john-a-duncan/Guadaloop-Pod-myRIO-System/Readme No Ragrets.txt

-Release AutoBot v2.2
+Release AutoBot v2.3
 Done:

-- Partial data logging

-Issues:
-- I2C through myRIO acting funny.
-Not initializing power sensors.
-Example works.
+- all sensors working except ToF4 (might be electrical)
+- I2C issues fixed

 To Do:
 - State machine